JinyanSu1/jinyansu1.github.io/index.md

 permalink: /
 ---

-<span style="color:red; font-weight:bold">I will be graduating in 2026 and am actively seeking full-time positions in industry.</span>

 ## Research Interests

 I'm interested in designing RL environments in which agents can <strong class="research-highlight">genuinely learn</strong>.
 Designing a non-hackable environment is a lot like sculpting a work of art.
 As agents become more capable, the environments they require grow increasingly complex, and the distinction between a well-designed environment and a poorly designed one becomes ever more consequential. **I am convinced that environments will become the most crucial component of post-training.**